FrankHJCuypers/gaai/README.md

 - No additional hardware required.
 - Connects over [Bluetooth Low Energy (BLE)](https://en.wikipedia.org/wiki/Bluetooth_Low_Energy) to the *Nexxtender Home*.
 - Finds and connects to the device based on its PN and SN.
-No MAC or PIN required.
+No MAC required.
 - Shows real time data from the *Nexxtender Home*: device information, charging status, current, power consumption, ...
 - Allows to control the *Nexxtender Home*: start and stop the charger in ECO or MAX mode, sync the time with the mobile phone.